 High levels of transparency and integrity build investor confidence and help businesses make sound decisions in their own long term interest and that of the wider economy.
-Public and investor confidence is particularly undermined by failures in transparency or integrity when they are a result of poor governance and/or misleading reporting.
+Public and investor confidence is particularly undermined by failures in transparency or integrity when they are related to poor governance, reporting or conduct.